-It is a figure of American infantry soldier during World War II.
+It is a figure of an American infantry soldier during World War II.
 I made it in May 2014.

 Now I’m making the U.S. Army figure that the theme of a battle of the Bridge At Remagen in 1945 because I am feeling short on fun when it is only a 105mm howitzer producing.
 There seem to be no story characteristics with six figures, anyway I’ll make all of them.

 The cord of the receiver was made of the copper wire of the audio product.
-I made the antenna with a metal wire of 0.5mm, but after all, seem to be considered too thick when I watch it with a photograph.
+I made the antenna with a metal wire of 0.5mm, but after all, seems to be considered too thick when I watch it with a photograph.
 It seems to carry some fishing rod on his back.
 So I’ll switch to the line of 0.2mm later.
 This pose is a good atmosphere like the situation in combat.

 Some figures are painted very much as handsome, some are not so good even before the painting was good looking.
 Because the conclusion was terrible even if the 1mm writing brush slips off, there is an interesting part.

 All the members wear leather boots.
-It looks considerably high-quality boots.
+It looks like considerably high-quality boots.
 That reminds me, I have remembered the scene that Sergeant Saunders asked for new boots from a recruited soldier in the TV drama Combat! first season.

 I remembered the time of the elementary school child in this way set out these figures in various ways.
 The eraser of the superpower car and the eraser of the villain monster of the TV heroes called Ultraman are popular with an elementary school in Japan approximately 35 years ago.
 These were the size of half of these figures.

-I reflect whether I should have worked on the painting a little more slowly and more carefully.
-Well, six members gathered and good atmosphere so it’s OK this time.
+I reflect on whether I should have worked on the painting a little more slowly and more carefully.
+Well, six members gathered and a good atmosphere so it’s OK this time.
 A figure painting is difficult but very interesting.